Levisaxos/Archipelago_GemcraftFrostbornWrath/README.md

 #### Linux (Steam/Proton)

+With help from Xindage (as I dont own linux myself):
 BezelModLoader's installer is a Windows executable and needs Wine to run.
 The following steps were confirmed working:

 1. Make sure **Wine** is installed on your system